Kymorphia/gidgen/README.md

     providing a simple yet powerful way to fix issues with API definitions and a clean separation with custom binding code.
 * Binding Packages:
   * Generates binding package dub.json files.
+  * Supports multiple versions of packages and can use the same top-level module name (gtk3 vs gtk4 for example which are both `gtk`), though they cannot be used simultaneously in the same application.
   * Outputs detailed warnings for GIR API elements which have issues or are not currently supported.
   * Command line options for identifying and resolving GIR issues.
   * Support for debugging gidgen using traps in gdb, to set breakpoints when specific parts of the binding are processed.